-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(A) REPORTS

 The Company's executive officers, directors and 10% stockholders may be required under the Exchange Act to file reports of ownership and changes in ownership with the SEC.
 The Company makes such SEC filings available on its corporate website, www.revloninc.com, under the heading "Investors - Filings & Reports - SEC Filings."
 Copies of these reports also must be furnished to the Company by such filers.
+A Form 3 (Initial Statement of Beneficial Ownership of Securities), which pursuant to Section 16 of the Exchange Act was due on or before June 17, 2019, was filed with the SEC on June 18, 2019, following the election of Victor Nichols as a director of the Company.